 The outer circle.

-There is little doubt that the exclusive English Monarchy would not have survived down through the ages without the specially selected protective circles.
+There is little doubt that the exclusive English Monarchy would not have survived through the ages without the specially selected protective circles.